lparry/travel-blog/source/_drafts/corcovado.markdown

 refreshing shower, but the heavy humidity I think it might be a mistake.

 I make the decision that I'm not going back the next day.
-I need to rest and I'd rather risk being solo than have the liability of travelling with these clowns.
+I need to rest and I'd rather risk being solo than have the liability of travelling with these guys.
 I say goodbye to 'T'.
 It is honestly a shame to split from him because he's a genuinely nice guy, but I just can't stand 'A'.
 I say instinctively "it was nice to meet you" when saying goodbye to to 'A' and he actually laughs at me.
 The